-Ever since the original Orient Express went on its first trip back in October 1883, the long-distance passenger train has always been filled with a scent of splendour and legendariness.
-Once, this train was acclaimed by the crowned heads of Europe, the artists, the wealthy businessmen and even the spies…
+Ever since the original Orient Express went on its first trip back in October 1883, the long-distance passenger train has always been filled with a scent of splendor and legendariness.
+Once, this train was acclaimed by the crowned heads of Europe, the artists, the wealthy businessmen, and even the spies…

-Today the train runs since late March until early November, on different routes that last from one to six days, while the classical Paris-Istanbul trip is only once a year.
+When to go: Today the train runs from late March until early November, on different routes that last from one to six days, while the classical Paris-Istanbul trip is only once a year.
 Spring and autumn are the preferable seasons.